 Offensively is a bit cloudier.
 Is it cheating to simply say one of the two freshman running backs (C’Bo Flemister and/or Jahmir Smith) and sophomore tight end Cole Kmet?
 It’s not?
 Great.
 That’s the answer.

 “With the new redshirt rule of playing four games and preserving a year, could that apply to Jamir Jones as a true junior?
 In other words, he doesn’t play until the last four games of the year and then still has two years left to play?” — nebraskairish

-No, it could not.
-The rule applies to only freshmen.
-For that matter, that is not something that would happen even if it technically could.
+I believe it could, but that is not something that would happen even if it technically is allowed.
 Upperclassmen want to play.
 If told they are outright not going to, they are more likely to transfer somewhere with a clearer path in years to come.
 The net outcome on eligibility would be the same.